 If you are better at reading passages and quickly finding the right information, then the ACT may be best for you.
 If you take a little more time to find and understand the main idea when reading, then the SAT may be the wiser choice.

-3. What Are the Differences Between the ACT English and SAT Writing and Language Sections?
+3. What Are the Differences Between the ACT English and SAT Writing Sections?
+The SAT Has a Combined Reading and Writing Section, the ACT Has a Dedicated English Section.

-The ACT has 75 questions to answer in 45 minutes, giving you 36 seconds per question.
+The ACT English section tests your ability to understand and improve written sentences.
+The English section has 75 questions to answer in 45 minutes, giving you 36 seconds per question.
+The questions focus on three question categories in the ACT English section:

 Test prep tips